learn-with-aws/AWS/terraform/readme.md

 - terraform plan  --> for running as dry run mode

-        terraform plan -out output.tf   --> you can store the plan in one file and use that file for launching the servers|VPC etc
+        terraform plan -out output.terraform   --> you can store the plan in one file and use that file for launching the servers|VPC etc

-        terraform apply output.tf
+        terraform apply output.terraform

 - terraform apply  --> for creating the resources